 PDPHs occur when the dura has been violated.
 Typically this occurs following a subarachnoid injection (a "spinal"), or from inadvertent puncture of the dura when attempting epidural injection or placement of an epidural catheter.
 PDPHs can also occur following diagnostic or therapeutic procedures (diagnostic lumbar puncture, lumbar myelogram) or following spinal surgery.
 EBP is rarely used to treat "spinal" a headache following the creation of a dural rent following spine surgery.

-Although many treatments including bedrest, analgesics, NSAIDs, hydration, intravenous (IV) caffeine, or consumption of caffeinated products have been used, these produce only temporary relief.
-The definitive treatment is performing an EBP with approximately 85% success rate.
+Although many treatments including bed rest, analgesics, non-steroidal anti-inflammatory drugs (NSAIDs), hydration, intravenous (IV) caffeine, or consumption of caffeinated products have been used, these produce only temporary relief.
+The definitive treatment is performing an EBP with an approximately 85% success rate.
 EBP may be repeated and is reported to have a 90% success rate.
 In rare refractory instances, surgical exploration and placement of fat graft may be considered.

 Epidural Blood Patch (EBP) is indicated for the treatment of Post-Dural Puncture Headache in people who don't respond to conservative treatment (rest, IV hydration, PO analgesics, IV/PO caffeine) and who will not tolerate the 7-10 days in which most dural puncture headaches resolve.